pranjalv123/ASTRID-1/tutorial.md

 though, there will be a misisng entry in the distance matrix.
 In this case, we need to use (PhyD*)[http://www.atgc-montpellier.fr/phyd/binaries.php] instead of FastME to estimate the tree.
-Download PhyD* and put `PhyDstar.jar` in the same folder as the ASTRID binary.

 We will use a seabirds supertree dataset, from ().
 This dataset has 7 source trees and 121 taxa.
 If we run